-Thai-Chinese International School is a Candidate School\ for the IB Diploma Programme This school is pursuing authorization as an IB World School.
-These are schools that share a common philosophy-a commitment to high quality, challenging, international education that TCIS believes is important for our students.
+Thai-Chinese International School is a candidate school for the Diploma Programme.
+This school is pursuing authorization as an IB World School.
+IB World Schools share a common philosophy- a commitment to high-quality, challenging, international education-that we believe is important for our students.
+Inclusion of IBDP courses in our course catalog is contingent upon receiving IBDP authorization.
+Only schools authorized by the IB Organization can offer any of its four academic programmes.